seIncorp/Examples/README.md

 Here you have curtains created with boxes and if you click in empty space you will create new Ball.
 If you click on ball you will move this ball.

 ## gpu.js
+Here you can see examples inspired by this [book](https://thebookofshaders.com).
 ### [Example 1](https://codepen.io/superJS132/pen/XwQYPd?editors=1010)
 This example was made from Algorithmic drawing - Shapes - Example 2.
 With gpu.js work faster.
 Besides this, here is used p5.js script.